LearnOnDemandSystems/docs/guides/idl/idlv3.md

 ![](media/image48.png)

-Figure 37: Taking screenshot form IDL UI
+Figure 37: Taking screenshot form IDL (legacy) UI

 If you use this method, the screenshot is automatically added to the task you are on.
 Please keep in mind that when you take a screenshot